Pit Bulls And Breed Specific Legislation (BSL)

 - Can be dangerous and unrelenting

-- Can kill a person/s (caveat, so can all dogs and cars)
+- Can kill people (caveat, so can all dogs and cars)

 - Can be guided/driven to be dangerous or perfect for any family

-- Requires insurance.
-(Some ignorant & discriminatory insurance companies charge hefty premiums for “Pit Bulls” in condos and homes.
+- Requires insurance – Some ignorant and discriminatory insurance companies charge hefty premiums for “Pit Bulls” in condos and homes.

 - A natural propensity to kill

 - Inherent viscous behavior or looking to attack